A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: The Algorithm, Estimation, and Testing

-There are many means of defining importance scores of covariates.
-A naive way of doing so would be to compute $R^2_j$ for every univariate least squares regression of the historical responses on the historical values of the $j$th covariate and then normalize by their sum.
-This naive definition provided good performance (when employed in simulations we will present in Section~\ref{sec:simulations}).

-However, for collinear covariates, these univariate regressions create weights that double-count dimensions that covary (precisely what the Mahalanobis metric solves).
-This double-counting yields subpar matches and thus, subpar estimation and subpar power.
-To address the more general setting of collinear covariates, we attempted to employ principle components analysis (PCA) to iteratively transform the covariate space and then assigned weights based on the $R^2$ metric of each rotated orthogonal dimension.
-However, the eigendecomposition estimation proved to be very unstable especially early in the sequential trial when $t \approx p$.
-This instability produced poor matches and thus poor estimation and power performance.

-Our implemented solution retains the original covariate space while employing a stepwise procedure as follows.
-For every subject entry $t$, we standardize each of the $p$ covariates and the responses of the previous subjects.
-We then adjust the responses for the current allocation vector thereby eliminating the average treatment effect.
-(We do not adjust all covariates for the current allocation vector as this would invalidate the randomization test we develop in Section~\ref{subsubsec:permutation_test}).
-Then we use standard forward stepwise regression and at each step we record the squared partial correlations.
-After the $p$ steps, we normalize the squared partial correlations to become the weights.
+where $\bv{S}$ is the sample variance-covariance matrix using all $\x_1, \ldots, \x_t$ observations.
+The Mahalanobis distance adjusts for covariate collinearity but is not privy to how the covariates affect the response.
+Using the response information to weight covariates is the main source of our performance gain.

-This stepwise procedure provides the sequentially-updating weights to allow computing $d_t$ for the new subject and the reservoir subjects.
-However, to make the decision of whether or not to match we need a threshold of this metric $d_{t_\lambda}$.
-There is no principled parametric assumption that would support using a distributional quantile (e.g., the quantile of the F distribution a la KK14).
+Using Equation~\ref{eq:distance_metric_t}, we calculate the distance of the new entrant $\x_t$ to every subject in the reservoir and then locate the minimum distance reservoir subject (lines 6-7 of Algorithm~\ref{alg:matching}).
+To make the decision of whether or not to match the new entrant with the minimum distance reservoir subject, we need a threshold of the largest allowable distance $d_{t_\lambda}$.
+KK14 approximated their squared Mahalanobis distance threshold as the quantile of the appropriate scaled $F$ distribution when the covariate inputs are normally distributed.
+This likely works well for unimodal mostly symmetric continuous distributions but poorly otherwise (and especially poorly for discrete covariates).

+For our distance function, there is no principled parametric assumption that would support using a distributional quantile.
 We use a resampling bootstrap procedure to estimate this threshold.
 For each resampling, we draw two unique subjects from $\x_1, \ldots, \x_t$ and compute $d_t$ (Equation~\ref{eq:distance_metric_t}) using the latest weights.
 With a very large number of resamplings, we will have a sampling distribution that is asymptotically convergent to the true distribution of $d_t$ over the data generating process that produces covariates and responses.
-We then assign the many resampling values' $\lambda$ empirical quantile to be the threshold $d_{t_\lambda}$.
+We then designate $d_{t_\lambda}$ to be the $\lambda$ empirical quantile of the many resampling values (line 8 of Algorithm~\ref{alg:matching}).